Call us today at 502-550-4109!

 SUBSCRIBE HERE!

-What It’s Like To Work As A Garden Consultant
+What It’s Like To Work With A Garden Consultant

-There are thousands of people in the world who are interested in gardening but don’t have the knowledge or skills required to build a garden.
-If you want to start your own garden, you need to find someone in your own community who is willing to teach and guide you through the steps of proper gardening.
-This is where a garden consultant comes in.
+There are thousands of people in the world who are interested in gardening but don’t have the knowledge or skills required to grow a successful garden.
+If you want to start your own garden, it's helpful to find someone in your community who is able to teach and guide you through the seasonal steps of vegetable gardening.
+This is where a garden consultant or professional gardener comes in.

 What is a Garden Consultant?

-A Garden Consultant is much like a gardening mentor.
-They provide advice and tips to beginners based on their growing location and garden setup.
-A garden consultant can also be a garden designer or landscaper, but what sets them apart is their approach to certain problems.
-When you ask your consultant to help...
+A Garden Consultant is a gardening mentor, designer, and problem solver.
+They provide a framework for beginning gardeners based on site selection, garden setup, and crops that grow locally.
+A garden consultant can also be a garden designer or landscaper, but what sets them apart is their expertise in food production.
+They are...

 Continue Reading...